anushka-cseatmnc/Emotional-Support-Wellness-Web-App/README.md

 The Emotional Support & Wellness Web App provides AI-driven, real-time emotional assistance by analyzing user sentiment and responding with context-aware guidance.
 Unlike traditional chatbots, which rely on pre-set responses, this system uses Retrieval-Augmented Generation (RAG) with FAISS indexing to deliver dynamic, meaningful, and highly relevant responses.

-Core Functionalities:
+## Core Functionalities:

 ✅ Real-time emotional support with instant AI-generated responses.
-✅ Emotion-aware chatbot using sentiment analysis (BERT/RoBERTa) ✅ No external API dependency, ensuring offline capability.
+✅ Emotion-aware chatbot using sentiment analysis (BERT/RoBERTa).
+✅ No external API dependency, ensuring offline capability.
 ✅ Personalized user experience with historical context retention.
-✅ Secure and scalable architecture that can support thousands of users
+✅ Secure and scalable architecture that can support thousands of users.

 ## 3. Data Structures & Algorithms Used